totovr/Processing/Processing 2.2.1/Kinect/Setup_Kinect.md

 3.- Locate Openni

-In the Step 2 you unzipped the file "SimpleOpenNI_1.96_osx_kinect_1473.zip" and a folder called SimpleOpenNI was created.
+Unzipped the file "SimpleOpenNI" and a folder called SimpleOpenNI will be created.
 Select the folder SimpleOpenNI and choose Edit > Copy Go to the Finder
 Choose Go > Go to Folder... and enter “~/Documents/Processing/libraries/" without